Aldi Ceramic Christmas Trees are now popping up in Aldi stores!

 Aldi Ceramic Christmas Trees

 And there must be a lot of people out there like me, because a wave of nostalgia has led to high demand for this vintage-style Christmas decor lately.
-These things are selling for prices of up to $60 to $70 in some stores.
+These things have sold for prices of up to $60 to $70 in some stores.

 But once again, Aldi is coming through for us.

 The Aldi Ceramic Christmas Trees are being sold under the “Merry Moments” brand name.
-They were so popular in 2019, that Aldi is bringing them back for the holiday season in 2020!
+They were so popular in 2019 and 2020, that Aldi is bringing them back for the holiday season in 2021!

 Each tree is battery operated and the bulbs DO NOT come out.
 We see this as a plus because the plastic lights won’t fall out, which is very typical of other brands of ceramic Christmas trees, and therefore do not need to be replaced.